Exam Timer

 Findings and interpretation:

-• There are no local enlarged lymph nodes.
+• There are enlarged mesenteric lymph nodes in the RIF.

 Principal diagnosis: